utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Ideally argument 1 (address in bytes) should be specified as aligned to a 4 kB boundary, but it will work nonetheless.

 The satellite erases one sector (4 kB) of the flash memory (sets every byte to 0xFF, i.e. all 1's).
 This will happen for the 4 kB sector that includes the specified address, aligned to a 4 kB boundary.

+This command may be automatically scheduled by the satellite when advancing the current block number and it is about to start writing data to a new sector.

+TODO - maybe functionality to enqueue to the front of the queue to guarantee it will be executed next?

 Erase Memory Physical Block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^